polyst08/pandasproject-healthexpenditure/README.md

 ## 3. OECD Focus: Pharmaceutical Spending

+Pharmaceutical expenditure is identified as a key cost driver in the health sector.
+In OECD nations, pharmaceuticals account for a significant proportion of total health spending, and this expenditure tends to grow in correlation with the percentage of the population aged 65 and over.
+However, the data also reveals several outliers, where certain countries exhibit unusually high pharmaceutical spending relative to their demographic structure.

 - **Accumulated Pharmaceutical Expenditure as % of Total Health Expenditure (2010-2022) by Country**

 <img src="https://github.com/polyst08/pandasproject-healthexpenditure/blob/main/Figure-Section01-04-05/Figure3.1.png?raw=true" width="900" />